The team changing lives

 Board Member

 Ruby has over 19 years of experience in Governance, Law & Policy and Foreign Relations in New Zealand, Tonga and the United States of America.
-She is as former elected member of Local Government New Zealand (LGNZ) and is currently studying towards her PhD.
+She is as former elected member of Local Government New Zealand (LGNZ) and has a Doctor of Philosophy (PhD).

 Ruby sits on various boards and contributes to the community.
 She was awarded a New Zealander of the Year Local Hero Award for community involvement in 2014.
-Ruby’s interests are in sports, writing (Author of ‘Like a Dove’ book/publication) and enjoy spending time with her family.
+Ruby’s interests are in sports, writing (Author of ‘Like a Dove’, and ‘Culture Crossroads’ books/publication) and enjoys spending time with her family.

 Rowena Manning